scylladb/scylladb/docs/kb/consistency.rst

 In ScyllaDB (and Apache Cassandra), consistency is tunable - for a given query, the client can specify a `Consistency Level <https://university.scylladb.com/courses/scylla-essentials-overview/lessons/architecture/topic/consistency-level-cl/>`_.
 A Consistency Level is the number of replicas required to respond to a request for the request to be considered successful.
-The possibility to specify a Consistency Level per query is known as `Tunable Consistency <https://docs.scylladb.com/stable/glossary.html#term-Tunable-Consistency>`_.
+The possibility to specify a Consistency Level per query is known as :term:`Tunable Consistency`.

 A database using the ACID model expects a unit of work to be atomic.
 It is all-or-nothing.
 While that unit of work is being done, the records or tables affected may be locked.